Head Teaching Staff

 Arriving at Arbor at the start of the school’s third year, Patricia brought with her ten years of previous elementary teaching experience in Oregon and abroad (Luxembourg and Israel).
 After fifteen years as a head teacher in the Juniors, Patricia took her delight in integrating art in the classroom to crafting lessons in the Design Studio for Primaries and Juniors.
-Patricia also assists the Junior classrooms with literacy and math instruction.
+Patricia also assists the Junior classrooms with literacy instruction.

 (BA Education and BS Communication Disorders, University of Massachusetts at Amherst)

 Becca Blaney: Intermediate Teacher (1994-1997; 2001; 2009 - present)

 Having returned to Arbor after spending eight years as a Public Defender, Becca is relishing the non-adversarial nature of teaching Intermediate students.
 With a background not only in political science and law but also in languages (she is a student of Spanish and Mandarin), Becca brings unusual depth to her role.
 She has a clear understanding of where the Arbor curriculum is headed and is a wonderfully sympathetic observer of children and their advocate in the best possible way.

 (BS School of Foreign Service, Georgetown University; JD Northwestern School of Law, Lewis & Clark College)

 Annmarie Chesebro: Arbor Center for Teaching, Director of Teacher Training (2000 - present)